 One of the most popular places to visit in Fethiye to get a taste of the local culture is the Fethiye Market.
 Also known as the Fethiye Bazaar, this bustling marketplace in the center of Fethiye offers the best local shopping in town.

 Wander through the kaleidoscope of colors and aromas of the rows of spic vendors, taste local Turkish Delights, and put on your best bargaining face for local handicrafts and souvenirs.
-Throughout the Fethiye Market, you’ll find everything you need for a stay in the city.
+Throughout the Fethiye Market, you’ll find everything you need to stay in the city.
 There are rows of local produce, meat, prepared foods, clothing, leather goods, and mementos to take home with you.

 Fethiye Harbour